Kingman Brewster Jr.: Vietnam War

-He is also well known for his handling of the student protests on the Yale campus during the Vietnam War era, a war that he openly criticized and opposed.
+He is also well known for his handling of the student protests on the Yale campus during the Vietnam War era, a war that Brewster openly criticized and opposed.
 He never allowed such convictions to disrupt the University's operations, especially classes.

 On May 12, 1972, Brewster made a public statement, printed in full on the front page of the Yale Daily News, prior to a campus visit by Richard Nixon's Secretary of State William P. Rogers.
 Brewster, on the one hand, threatened to expel students who might bar Rogers from speaking.
 Still, he also said that he "expects" disciplined picketing and asked that students appropriately protest Rogers's appearance.
-In the end, Rogers unexpectedly canceled his appearance for unknown reasons.
+In the end, Rogers canceled his appearance citing "pressing engagements".

 Admissions

 As Yale's president, he appointed R. Inslee Clark Jr. ("Inky") as Director of Undergraduate Admissions.
 Under his tenure, he established academic credentials in the admissions process and the proportion of undergraduate African-Americans, Jews, and public high school graduates at Yale rose.
 Despite the alumni outrage over these policy changes, Clark held the position from 1965 to 1970.

 No aspect of Brewster's presidency stirred more anger and debate than the overhaul of Yale's single-gender undergraduate admissions policy in the 1960s.
 He also had made it clear from the beginning of his presidency that he was not going to preside over a finishing school on Long Island Sound.
 Admissions became the battleground over the university's true purpose.